-Direct Relief is a humanitarian organization that operates in all 50 U.S. states and 79 other countries.
+Direct Relief is a humanitarian organization that operates in all 50 U.S. states and over 80 other countries.
 Like Americares, it aims to improve the health and lives of people affected by poverty or emergencies.

 Direct Relief is one of CharityWatch’s top-rated organizations, with an A grade overall.
-It’s also BBB-accredited and has a 4-star, 98-point rating from Charity Navigator.
+It’s also BBB-accredited and has a perfect 4-star, 100-point rating from Charity Navigator.
 This watchdog names it as one of the top six nonprofits providing medical supplies to hospitals and health facilities during the pandemic.

 4. Doctors Without Borders

 In nations all around the world, Doctors Without Borders provides medical care to those who need it most.
 It works in war zones, in areas hit by natural disasters, during epidemics, and in long-term care settings.

 During the COVID-19 outbreak, it has continued to provide care through all its regular medical programs while also providing treatment, education, and mental health support for COVID-19 patients.
 It is also working with health facilities and local authorities in many of the countries where it operates.
 The organization is helping them cope with the outbreak and improve infection-control measures to slow its spread.